HTTP Image Upload Error 2

 5. Check your theme

-Another solution is to back up your website and temporarily switch to a default theme, such as Twenty Twenty.
+Another solution is to back up your website and temporarily switch to a default theme, such as Twenty Twenty-Five.
 If your image uploads correctly, it means the problem lies in your current theme.

 Get in touch with the developer to troubleshoot the error further.